b4ck5p4c3/pcb-manufacture/README.md

 3. Convert pre-GCode to GCode using [convert.py](./convert.py)
 4. Apply your GCode to CNC and raw PCB material
 5. Etch PCB
-6. Remove paint using any solvent (we use IPA and ... for this)
+6. Remove paint using any solvent (we use IPA and COSMO CL-300.130 for this)
 7. Use your PCB!

 # FlatCAM

 For generating pre-GCode files, you need:
-- For geometry creation use V-shaped tool with diameter of `0.12`
+- For geometry creation use Paint tool with V-shaped tool (diameter `0.10`, overlap `50%`, offset `0.020`)
 - Add [flatcam/bksp_drill.py](./flatcam/bksp_drill.py) and [flatcam/bksp_engrave.py](./flatcam/bksp_engrave.py) to `lib/preprocessors` directory in your FlatCAM installation
 - Use them to create drill and engraving pre-GCode files